AutoItConsulting/osd-background/README.md

 ## Issues
 During Windows 7 setup there is a window that shows the message "Setup is preparing your computer for first use".
 On Windows 8 and Windows 10 that message is "Getting Ready" or the circling dots animation.
 These setup windows obscure the background making the BGInfo solution fail.

-MDT had a solution for this for Windows 7 in the **ZTISetBackground.wsf** script that used a custom **WindowHide.exe** executable to *hide* the offending window by it's title - which was *FirstUXWnd* - thus revealing the previoulsy hidden background image.
+MDT had a solution for this for Windows 7 in the **ZTISetBackground.wsf** script that used a custom **WindowHide.exe** executable to *hide* the offending window by its title - which was *FirstUXWnd* - thus revealing the previously hidden background image.
 On windows 10 the window name changed to *Progress*, but on both Windows 7 and 10 the class name is the same which is *FirstUXWndClass*.

 Unfortunately, on Windows 10 hiding this window still does not reveal the background.
 The only solution is to create a new custom window and place it above this progress window and fill it with our wallpaper bitmap thus creating a "fake" background.